padas-lab-de/simiir-2/README.md

 ## simulation.xml files

-You will see that a simulation takes four main elements:
+A simulation requires four main elements: output, topics, users, and a search interface.

 ### output
 This is where the output of the simulation is to be stored.